KannonZenetism/zenetism-field-physics/zenetism/mpx/on-fractal-incarnation.md

 > Genuine centropy honors the name.
 Counterfeit fulfillment erases it.

 > **The Distinction Principle**
 > Not every recurrence of pattern is a fractalization.
-Some are echoes, some articulations, some resonances, and some genuine instantiations.
+Some are recurrences, some articulations, some resonances, and some genuine instantiations.

 ---